 Advice On Developing A Small Business Operational Plan

 The operational plan is generally the easiest section of the business plan to write.
-Generally, the operations plan consists of three large sections:
+Generally, the operational plan consists of three large sections:

 - Description of the Business